matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

 verifying in-person, but are using a trusted but remote channel of verification (such as telephone or video conference).

+As an example, let us say that Alice is an experienced Matrix user and is introducing Bob to the wonders of federated communications.
+Alice wants to verify keys with Bob, so she clicks on the "Verify" button in her client on Bob's profile (which sends a `m.key.verification.request` message to Bob).
+Bob's device receives the verification request and prompts Bob to accept the verification request.
+At this point, under the current framework, Bob is responsible for choosing the verification method to use.
+However, with this proposal, Bob would be able to just accept the verification request without choosing a method, and allow Alice to choose the verification method.

 ## Proposal

 A new event type is added to the key verification framework: